Ash RootsChief Digital Officer (Services), Dixons Carphone

 Mike has had a variety of digital, marketing, sales, commercial and operational leadership roles in Retail, Telecom, Financial Services and Mail Order businesses over the course of his 20+ year career and is a strong believer that the key to commercial success for modern retailing is to ensure that customers, enabled by choice, simplicity and consistency, are placed at the heart of any business.

-CEO and Founder, Green Man Gaming
+Founder & CEO, Green Man Gaming

 Paul is the Founder and CEO of Green Man Gaming, an award-winning global eCommerce technology company in the video games industry.
 His disruptive innovation and entrepreneurship has driven Green Man Gaming’s fast growth success from a team of three working with just 26 publishers in 2010 to one of the largest multi-platform digital game retailers in the world today.
 From its headquarters in Kings Cross, London (UK), Green Man Gaming offers gamers in 195 countries a wide catalogue of digital games, a social platform for the community and a games publishing business.
 Leveraging its patented technology, Green Man Gaming also partners with game publishers and leading hardware manufacturers such as Intel® and Lenovo to support their marketing initiatives.